goenning/google-indexing-script/README.md

 ## Preparation

-1. Download or close this repository
+1. Download or clone this repository
 2. Follow this [guide](https://developers.google.com/search/apis/indexing-api/v3/prereqs) from Google.
 By the end of it, you should have a project on Google Cloud with the Indexing API enabled, a service account with the `Owner` permission on your sites.
 3. Download the JSON file with the credentials of the service account and save it in the same folder as the script.
 The file should be named `service_account.json`